mingmingwon/deploy-server-webpack-plugin/README.md

 # Introduction

-A plugin that deploys webpack bundles to server.
+A plugin that deploys webpack bundles to server, and Koa as server to receive bundles.
 It's useful when server ftp/sftp is forbidden or accessing server need pin + dynamic token each time.

 # Install